Lancear/typed-js-example/README.md

 the outside is typed already, thus the chance of errors slipping in is significantly lower.
 Therefore I prefer that little bit more freedom from Javascript and not having to worry about every single variable's type.

+One big downside to this approach however is that it doesn't work well with generics as you cannot pass the generic type argument when calling the function thus it is infered, which is sometimes only the partial type.